SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

       </td>

       <td>
-        Enter the 6-digit PIN code you received via SMS, phone call, or email.
+        Enter the 6-digit PIN code you received via the method you selected for the PIN generation request.
       </td>
     </tr>